MahmoudAJ2000/Gearbook/README.md

 # Gearbook
-CMOPUT 301 Assignment to create an android app to list and track gear!
+An android app to list and track gear.